reven0n/tp/docs/UserGuide.md

 **Important:**

-- You can find the event index in the displayed event list.
-The index should be a positive integer.
+- You can find the event index in the displayed event list
-- You can find the contact index in the displayed contact list.
-The index should be a positive integer.
+- You can find the contact index in the displayed contact list
+- Both indexes should be a **positive** number

 **Possible responses:**